Your Internship Plan

 - This will prove useful when updating your resume.
 Ask for feedback on your projects and note improvements when necessary.

-- Click here to see how an intern typically spends their day.
+- See how an intern typically spends their day (PNG).
 (Image by the National Association of Colleges and Employers, 2015)

 Leaving a Good Impression